Paws in Prison

 ADC modeled its program after a similar one in the Missouri prison system.
 In August 2011, a four-person team traveled to Missouri to see first-hand how that program operates and get ideas on how to implement a successful program in Arkansas.
 The group included Chair of the UALR Department of Criminal Justice Dr. Mary Parker, former ADC Assistant Director Dina Tyler, former ADC Public Information Officer Shea Wilson, and Arkansas Hospice Foundation Executive Director Renie Rule.

 Arkansas Paws in Prison Foundation is a 501(c)(3) non-profit organization.
 You can make a tax-deductible donation online or by mail.
 Please send checks to Paws in Prison, 6814 Princeton Pike, Pine Bluff, AR 71602.
-There is no state budget for the program.
-It is supported by donations and the sale of recyclables.
+The program is supported by private donations and the sale of recyclables.